 A couple of years ago, the James Randi Educational Foundation commissioned me to develop a series of 10 video lectures on Science-Based Medicine.
 After a lot of work and many vicissitudes, it is now available.
 The lecture titles are: Science-Based Medicine vs. Evidence-Based Medicine What Is CAM?
 Chiropractic Acupuncture Homeopathy Naturopathy and… read more "Announcing: Video Lecture Course on Science-Based Medicine"

 I just finished reading Richard Harris’ excellent book, Rigor Mortis: How Sloppy Science Creates Worthless Cures, Crushes Hope, and Wastes Billions.
 From the title, I was expecting an angry, biased polemic attacking science and scientists.
 I was very pleasantly surprised.
 He doesn’t condemn science.
 He points out problems with… read more "Rigor Mortis: What’s Wrong with Medical Science and How to Fix It"

 I didn’t intend to review Jon Palfreman’s book Brain Storms: The Race to Unlock the Mysteries of Parkinson’s Disease, but after reading it I decided it was too good not to share.
 Palfreman is an award-winning science journalist who has Parkinson’s himself.
 He has done a bang-up job of describing Parkinson’s… read more "Parkinson’s Disease: A Detective Story"

 A superb writer, Siddhartha Mukherjee’s books are easy to read.
 Six years ago I reviewed Siddhartha Mukherjee’s book The Emperor of All Maladies: A Biography of Cancer.
 It was hands-down one of the best books I have ever read on a medical topic.
 Now he’s done it again.
-His new book is… read more "The Gene: An Intimate History.
+His new book is… read more "The Gene: An Intimate History"